arunav1999/EcommerceWebsite/README.md

 Deployment.

+PS: The scope was decided and fixed taking account the time alloted for the assignment, more features such as quantity, stocks, availability could be added in the future.

 # Here we have put any additional instructions/commands required to run the backend and frontend.

 For running the frontend: